CRAWNiiK/Chit-Chat/README.md

 ## Acknowledgments

-This program was created by [insert your name here] for [insert purpose here].
-Special thanks to [insert any acknowledgments here].
+This program was created by CRAWNiiK for whatever I want.
+Special thanks to ME.